mulesoft-assets/template-sieb2sfdc-contact-migration/README.md

 The batch job is divided in Input, Process and On Complete stages.
 During the Input stage the Template will go to Siebel and query all the existing Contacts that match the filter criteria.
 During the Process stage, each Siebel Contact will be filtered depending on, if it has an existing matching Contact in the Salesforce and if the last updated date of the later is greater than the one of Siebel.
+Account associated with Siebel Contact is migrated to Account associated with Contact in Salesforce.
+The matching is performed by querying a Salesforce instance for an entry with name same as the given Siebel Account name.
-The last step of the Process stage will group the contacts and create them in Salesforce.
+The last step of the Process stage will group the contacts and create or update them in Salesforce.
 Finally during the On Complete stage the Template will both output statistics data into the console and send a notification email with the results of the batch execution.

 # Considerations <a name="considerations"/>